dbactual/thomaspaine-www/content/works/prospect-papers.md

    information of mankind; for nothing could so effectually prevent such a word from being known by mankind as confounding their language.
-The people, who after this spoke different languages, could no more understand such a Word generally than the builders of Babel could understand one another.
-It would have been necessary, therefore, had such Word ever been given or intended to be given, that the whole earth should be, as they say it was at first, of one language and of one speech, and that it should never have been confounded.
+The people, who after this spoke different languages, could no more understand such a word generally, than the builders of Babel could understand one another.
+It would have been necessary, therefore, had such word ever been given or intended to be given, that the whole earth should be, as they say it was at first, of one language and of one speech, and that it should never have been confounded.

-   The case, however, is, that the Bible will not bear examination in any part of it, which it would do if it was the Word of God.
+   The case however is, that the bible will not bear examination in any part of it, which it would do if it was the word of God.
 Those who most believe it are those who know least about it, and priests always take care to keep the inconsistent and contradictory parts out of sight.

    T. P.

-   OF THE RELIGION OF DEISM COMPARED WITH THE CHRISTIAN

-   RELIGION, AND THE SUPERIORITY OF THE FORMER

-   OVER THE LATTER
+   From the June 30, and July 7, 1804 *Prospect* issues:

+   Of the Religion of Deism compared with the Christian Religion, and the superiority of the former over the latter.

-   Every person, of whatever religious denomination he may be, is a DEIST in the first article of his Creed.
-Deism, from the Latin word Deus, God, is the belief of a God, and this belief is the first article of every man's creed.
+   Every person, of whatever religious denomination he may be is a DEIST in the first article of his Creed.
+Deism from the Latin word Deus, God, is the belief of a God, and this belief is the first article of every man's creed.